-Liza Levina (University of Michigan; co-chair), Haiyan Huang (UC Berkeley; co-chair), Peter Bühlmann (ETH Zürich), Peng Ding (UC Berkeley), Jianqing Fan (Princeton University), Katerina Kechris (University of Colorado Denver), Ya'acov Ritov (University of Michigan)
+Liza Levina (University of Michigan; co-chair), Haiyan Huang (UC Berkeley; co-chair), Peter Bühlmann (ETH Zürich), Peng Ding (UC Berkeley), Jianqing Fan (Princeton University), Katerina Kechris (University of Colorado Anschutz Medical Campus), Ya'acov Ritov (University of Michigan)

 This conference is focused on the changing role and nature of the discipline of statistics in the time of a data deluge in many applications, and increasing success of artificial intelligence at performing many data analysis tasks.
 The conference aims to bring together experts in statistical methodology and theory for complex and big data with researchers focused on a range of applications, from genomics to social networks, and to provide opportunities for new researchers to learn about both emerging methods and applications.